 The cause of an encephalocele is not known but it is probably a combination of factors such as maternal nutrition, a genetic predisposition, and exposure to toxins or infections very early in fetal life.
 Neural tube defects appear to be associated with maternal lack of folic acid, and supplementing the diets of all women of childbearing age with folic acid is decreasing the rate of these disorders.
 Encephaloceles occur at a rate of 1 in 5,000 live births and are often associated with stillbirth before 20 weeks gestation.
 Only 20% of babies with encephaloceles are born alive, and only 1/2 of those survive.
 Our program has been tracking encephalocele among live births in select counties since 2005 and are gradually expanding statewide.

-- Using data from births to Hennepin and Ramsey county residents between 2007-2011, we found that fewer than 1 baby was born with encephalocele per 10,000 births.
+- Using data from births to Hennepin and Ramsey county residents between 2009-2013, we found that 6 babies were born with encephalocele per 10,000 births.

-- Using this data, we estimate about about 2 babies are born with encephalocele every year in Minnesota.
+- Using this data, we estimate about about 2 to 3 babies are born with encephalocele every year in Minnesota.

 Parental education and support are essential, and local, regional and national organizations may be very helpful.